-The Ratio Chart option is available from the Ratio button as seen highlighted below.
-The windows appears where you can select your tickers, metrics, and turn on any technicals you want to include.
+The Ratio Chart option is available from selecting the Technicals pull down menu as seen highlighted below.
+The window appears where you can select your tickers, metrics, and turn on any technicals you want to include.

 To change the metric, click into the metric box and start typing and it will bring up a list of available metrics that match as seen in the screenshot below.